samuel-marsh/scCustomize/index.md

   - scCustomize provides checks/warnings, using the cli/rlang packages,
     wrapped inside its functions to help and provide more informative error/warning messages.
 Two examples include:
-  - `Add_Mito_Ribo_Seurat()` will warn you if no mitochondrial or ribosomal features are found and won’t create new metadata column.
+  - `Add_Mito_Ribo()` will warn you if no mitochondrial or ribosomal features are found and won’t create new metadata column.
   - `Rename_Clusters()` will check and make sure the right number of unique new names are provided and provide one of two error messages if not before attempting to rename the object idents.